felixleopoldo/benchpress/README.md

 ![ROC](docs/source/_static/ROC_randbinarybnreps50.png)

-However the this study is probably too large (~8000 jobs) for a laptop user.
-It took about 2h on a 80 cores machine.
+This study took about 2h to finish on a 80 cores machine and is probably too large (~8000 jobs) for a laptop user.

 ## Citing

 ```